eduardstan/xai_dl_logic/REFACTORING_PLAN.md

 ### 2.3.
 Key Architectural Decisions

 1.  **Unified Output Directory (`outputs/`):** All pipeline runs will generate a single, timestamped directory inside `outputs/`.
 This directory will contain subdirectories for each stage's artifacts, solving the `bertopic_analysis/` vs `results/` problem and making each run self-contained.
-2.  **Persistent Root-Level Cache (`cache/`):** A single `cache/` directory will exist at the project root.
-It will store persistent artifacts like embeddings and parsed dataframes, shared across all pipeline runs to maximize speed.
-This is a critical change from the original plan.
+The `cache/` directory, however, will live at the project root to persist across runs.
-3.  **Staged Configuration (`configs/`):** The `config.yaml` will be split into files that correspond to pipeline stages.
+2.  **Staged Configuration (`configs/`):** The `config.yaml` will be split into files that correspond to pipeline stages.
 Pydantic models in `src/research_analysis/config/` will load and validate them into a single, strongly-typed object.
-4.  **Pipeline-Oriented Code (`src/research_analysis/`):**
+3.  **Pipeline-Oriented Code (`src/research_analysis/`):**
     -   `main.py` will define the CLI using `Typer`.
     -   `pipeline/orchestrator.py` will contain the main function that calls each stage in sequence, passing data between them in memory.
     -   `stages/` will contain three submodules, one for each stage of the pipeline.
 The `__init__.py` in each stage submodule will act as a simple orchestrator, calling the more specialized modules within its own directory.
 This preserves modularity and avoids creating new monoliths.
-5.  **Dismantling `utils.py`:** The monolithic `utils.py` will be broken apart.
+4.  **Dismantling `utils.py`:** The monolithic `utils.py` will be broken apart.
 Logging setup will go into `utils/logging.py`.
 Caching and file helpers will go into `utils/files.py`.
 Domain-specific computations (like metrics) will be moved directly into the stage that uses them.

 ---